Lipschitz regularity of the invariant measure of random dynamical systems: Introduction

 \item Section \ref{wqweer}: we use the convergence to equilibrium and the Lasota-Yorke inequalities to prove the \emph{spectral gap} for the transfer operator associated to the system restricted to a suitable strong space (see Theorem \ref{spgap});

-\item Section \ref{kfdjfkjdfeddere}: we consider a similar system with some more regularity on the family of functions $\{G(\cdot,y)\}_{y \in K}$, $\underline{x} \longmapsto G(\underline{x}, y)$: there exists a partition (cylinders) $\mathcal{P} = P_1, \cdots, P_{\deg (\sigma)}$, such that the restriction of the function $x \longmapsto G(x, y)$ to $P_i$ is $k_{y,i}$-Lipschitz, where the family $\{k_{y,i}\}_{y\in K}$ is bounded, and it holds for all $i$.
-For this sort of system, we prove a stronger regularity result for the iteration of probability measures (see Theorem \ref{hdjfhsdfjsd} and Remark \ref{kjedhkfjhksjdf}) and show that the $F$-invariant physical measure has a Lipschitz disintegration along the stable fibers (see Theorem \ref{regu});
+\item Section \ref{kfdjfkjdfeddere}: we consider a similar system with some more regularity on the family of functions $\{G(\cdot,y)\}_{y \in K}$, $\underline{x} \longmapsto G(\underline{x}, y)$: we ask that the restriction of the function $\underline{x} \longmapsto G(\underline{x}, y)$ is $k_{y}$-Lipschitz, where the family $\{k_{y}\}_{y\in K}$ is uniformly bounded.
+For this sort of system, we prove a stronger regularity result for the iteration of probability measures (see Theorem \ref{hdjfhsdfjsd} and Remark \ref{kjedhkfjhksjdf}) and show that the $F$-invariant invariant measure has a Lipschitz disintegration along the stable fibers (see Theorem \ref{regu});

-\item Section \ref{decayy}: we use the Lipschitz regularity of the physical measure established in section \ref{kfdjfkjdfeddere}, to prove that the abstract set of functions on which the system has decay of correlations (see Proposition \ref{kkkskdjd}) contains all Lipschitz functions (see Proposition \ref{ksjdhsdd}) and we finalize the section with the main decay of correlations statement, Theorem \ref{skdsdas}.
+\item Section \ref{decayy}: we use the Lipschitz regularity of the invariant measure established in section \ref{kfdjfkjdfeddere}, to prove that the abstract set of functions on which the system has decay of correlations (see Proposition \ref{kkkskdjd}) contains all Lipschitz functions (see Proposition \ref{ksjdhsdd}) and we finalize the section with the main decay of correlations statement, Theorem \ref{skdsdas}.

 \end{itemize}